JohanMabille/johanmabille.github.io/source/_posts/2014-12-06-aligned-memory-allocator.markdown

 ##2.
 Aligned memory allocator interface

-Since we must handle different memory alignment bound, our aligned memory allocator will take two template parameters: **T**, the type of allocated objects, and **N**, the aligment bound.
+Since we must handle different memory alignment bounds, our aligned memory allocator will take two template parameters: **T**, the type of allocated objects, and **N**, the aligment bound.
 Given the requirements of the previous section, the allocator interface looks like:

 {% coderay lang:cpp aligned_allocator.hpp %}